Arsievert/cfgpack/docs/source/compression.md

   [0..3]  4-byte little-endian original size
   [4..N]  LZ4-compressed data
   ```
   This header is required because LZ4 decompression needs to know the output buffer size.
 The `examples/fleet_gateway/` example demonstrates reading this format at runtime.
+The `examples/flash_config/` example demonstrates the same pipeline with LittleFS flash storage.

 - **Heatshrink**: The output file contains raw compressed data only (no header).
 Heatshrink is a streaming decoder and does not require the original size up front.